 \subsection{Comparison with experimental studies that reject CEP}

-Two classical studies~\cite{ayala1969experimental, park1954experimental} reported that, in their respective laboratory systems, two species of insects coexisted for roughly years or more with only one type of resources.
-Specifically, Francisco Ayala observed that two species of flies, \emph{Drosophila serrata} and \emph{Drosophila pseudoobscura}, coexisted for more than 40 weeks (duration of the experiment) when competing for the same abiotic resources in a bottle with serial transfer (resource supply)~\cite{ayala1969experimental}.
-Likewise, Thomas Park found that two species of beetles, \emph{Tribolium confusum} and \emph{Tribolium castaneum}, coexisted for more than two years (duration of the experiment) when competing for the same type of food (flour)~\cite{park1954experimental}.
-Evidently, these two experiments~\cite{ayala1969experimental, park1954experimental} are not compatible with CEP, while factors such as temporal variations, spatial heterogeneity, cross-feeding, pack hunting, etc. are clearly not involved in such systems.
-As intraspecific fighting is prevalent among insects~\cite{boomsma2005evolution}, especially for \emph{Drosophila}~\cite{dankert2009automated, chen2002fighting}, we apply the model involving chasing pair and intraspecific interference to simulate the two systems.
-Overall, our stochastic simulation results (with SSA) show good consistency with those of the experiments (Figure~\ref{Fig3}, see also Figures~\ref{S14}-\ref{S16}).
-The fluctuations in experimental time series can be mainly account by stochasticity.
+In practice, two classical studies~\citep{ayala1969experimental, park1954experimental} reported that, in their respective laboratory systems, two species of insects coexisted for roughly years or more with only one type of resources.
+Evidently, these two experiments~\citep{ayala1969experimental, park1954experimental} are incompatible with CEP, while factors such as temporal variations, spatial heterogeneity, cross-feeding, etc. are clearly not involved in such systems.
+As intraspecific fighting is prevalent among insects~\citep{boomsma2005evolution,dankert2009automated, chen2002fighting}, we apply the model involving chasing pairs and intraspecific interference to simulate the two systems.
+Overall, our SSA results show good consistency with those of the experiments (see Fig.~\ref{Fig2}D-E and Appendix-figs.~7).
+The fluctuations in experimental time series can be mainly accounted by stochasticity.